SULO Pizza Tutorial

 07 — Deployment & FAIRness

-You will learn: How to add ontology-level metadata required by the FAIR principles, how to version an ontology, and how to interpret a FOOPS!
+You will learn: How to add ontology-level metadata required by the FAIR principles, how to version an ontology, how to export it in multiple serialisations, and how to interpret a FOOPS!
 FAIRness assessment report.

 The complete pizza ontology receives owl:versionIRI, owl:versionInfo, Dublin Core annotations (dc:title, dc:description, dc:creator, dc:license, dc:created), and rdfs:label coverage across all classes.
-The ontology is exported to both RDF/XML and Turtle.
-A self-assessment against key FOOPS! indicators is included.
+The ontology is exported to RDF/XML and Turtle (with rdflib post-processing to ensure OWL 2 DL compliance).
+A live FOOPS! assessment is run via the API using a public ontology URI; participants can also upload their file directly at foops.linkeddata.es.

 SULO Coverage